virtualagc/virtualagc/Tools/disassemblerAGC/README.md

 The only useful option possible with specifyAGC.py is the `--min=N` switch (present default is `--min=12`), which basically sets a lower limit to the number of words in a named chunk of source code that the disassembler will attempt to deal with.

+The first three steps listed can be accomplished by the single command

+    cd .../BASELINE
+    workflow.sh BASELINE [OPTIONS]

+Make sure that the Tools/disassemblerAGC/ directory is in your PATH first.
+The OPTIONS mentioned, are the ones for disassemblerAGC.py.

 For disassemblerAGC.py (with the `--find` switch), there are several useful or necessary OPTIONS.

 For one thing, to use ROPE.bin as input rather than ROPE.binsource, you also have to add the `--bin` switch.